-NICE DCV is a high-performance remote display protocol that enables secure connections to remote instances, such as VVCR’s production modules.
+Amazon DCV is a high-performance remote display protocol that enables secure connections to remote instances, such as VVCR’s Production Instances..

-It is free and requires no additional configuration to connect to Production Modules.
-Simply download the NICE DCV client application, add your Production Module’s hostname, username, and password, and you're ready to go!
+It is free and requires no additional configuration to connect to Production Instances.
+Simply download the DCV client application, add your Production Instance’s hostname, username, and password, and you're ready to go!

-To learn more about NICE DCV, click here.
+To learn more about DCV, click here: https://docs.aws.amazon.com/dcv/latest/adminguide/what-is-dcv.html

-To access Production Modules, download the NICE DCV client application available here.
+To access Production Instances, download the Amazon DCV client application available here: https://www.amazondcv.com/

-If you want to utilize USB devices with your Production Module, make sure to enable USB Device Remotization during the installation process.
+If you want to utilize USB devices with your Production Instance, make sure to enable USB Device Remotization during the installation process.

 You can find the Hostname, Username, and Password in the Production Tab in VVCR.